 A 401K can help you fund a business in a number of ways.
 Of course, you can get a personal loan out of your 401k even with bad credit.

 However, the 401K for Working Capital program is a flexible and powerful financing option that a new or existing business can use to leverage assets that are in a 401(k) plan or IRA.

 It doesn’t take long either.
 In as little as 3 weeks you can invest a portion of this money into your business.
 Then, you not only have more control over the performance of your retirement plan assets, but you also have the working capital you need.

 This type of program is even IRS approved.
 They have their own term for it.
 It’s called a Rollover for Business Startups (ROBS).

 Startup Funding Using Accounts Receivable Financing

 Additionally, you can use your outstanding account receivables to get startup business loans.
 Get as much as 80% of receivables advanced in less than 24 hours.
 You get the rest of the accounts receivable amount once the invoice is paid in full.
 Closing takes 2 weeks or less.

 Receivables should be with the government or another business.
 Getting financing with receivables from individuals is not as easy.
 If you also have purchase orders, then you can get financing to have those filled.
 You won’t need to use your cash flow to do so.

-Get financing to buy or lease new equipment.
-Use your first and last month’s payments to be approved.
-Rates vary widely based on risk factors, but usually you can get approval with a credit score of 650 or better.
+Equipment financing is a great option if you need to buy or lease new equipment for a new business or an existing one.
+Rates vary widely based on risk factors, but usually you can get approval for equipment financing with a credit score of 650 or better.

 The lender will undervalue equipment by perhaps up to 50%.
 This is on major equipment only.
 Lenders won’t combine a lot of small equipment.
 You can get loans up to $2 million.